r3ap3rpy/containerrealm/minikube_on_centos.md

 usermod --append --groups libvirt `whoami`
 ```

-Now we are ready to start minikube with the **minikube start** command.
+Now we are ready to start minikube with the **minikube start** command, after the system was rebooted.

 ![start](./pics/start.PNG)